-Command Description ~ Ctrl/d Logs you off the remote computer and terminates the remote connection.
+Command Description ~Ctrl/D ~.
+Logs you off the remote host and terminates the remote connection.
 When connected to the remote host over a telephone line using a modem, this does not always work.
-In such cases, press Ctrl/d to log off; then enter ~ Ctrl/d at the prompt and press the Return key to terminate the remote connection. ~.
-Logs you off the remote computer and terminates the remote connection.
-When connected to the remote host over a telephone line using a modem, this does not always work.
-In such cases, press Ctrl/d to log off; then enter ~. at the prompt and press the Return key to terminate the remote connection. ~!
+In such cases, press Ctrl/D to log off; then enter ~Ctrl/D or ~. at the prompt and press the Return key to terminate the remote connection. ~!
 Returns the session from the remote host to a shell on the local host.
 Type a tilde and an exclamation point (~!) at the prompt to enter any command.
-To return to the remote host, press Ctrl/d.
-After establishing the tip connection, you can go back and forth between the two hosts by typing \sim ! (to go from remote to local) and press Ctrl/d (to go from local to remote). ~c directory_name Changes the current directory on the local host to that specified by the directory_name variable.
-If no directory name is specified, tip changes it to your home directory.
+To return to the remote host, press Ctrl/D. After establishing the tip connection, you can go back and forth between the two hosts by typing ~! (to go from remote to local) and press Ctrl/D (to go from local to remote). ~c directory_name Changes the current directory on the local host to that specified by the directory_name variable.
+If no directory name is specified, tip changes it to your home directory. ~t source [dest] Copies a file from the remote to the local host.
+If you do not specify a dest destination file on the local host, the \sim t command copies the remote file to the local host and assigns the same file name. ~p source[dest] Copies a file from the local to the remote host.
+If you do not specify a dest destination file on the remote host, the ~p command copies the local file to the remote host and assigns the same file name.